kata-ai/wicara-starter/README.md

-# kata-kit-starter
+# wicara-starter

-> Starter kit for developing React applications using kata-kit.
+> Starter kit for developing React applications using [Wicara](https://github.com/kata-ai/wicara).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Please read its documentation for more info on running this project locally.